 There are many distinct advantages in purchasing BIFMA-compliant products, including:

-Any good-hearted employer wants to create a safe working environment, but it’s also natural that they want their purchase to last as long as possible.
+Any good-hearted employer wants to create a safe working environment, but it's also natural that they want their purchase to last as long as possible and keep employees off the injured list.
 With compliant office equipment, you get both.